 If you are heading out to enjoy the National Park’s great outdoors, we ask you to tread lightly.
 Follow the Countryside Code and leave only footprints.

-The Authority’s headquarters is open to the public on an appointment only basis until further notice.
-Please visit the Contact Us section for details on how to contact Authority staff if you wish to arrange an appointment .
+The Authority’s headquarters is open to the public Monday-Thursday from 9am-5pm and from 9am-4.30pm on Fridays.
+Please visit the Contact Us section for details on how to contact Authority staff if you wish to get in touch.

 Quick links to information and advice